pkivolowitz/asm_book/section_1/regs/ldr2.md

 This is a macro from our [Apple Linux Convergence Suite](../../macros/README.md).

-It shows how, on Apple systems, part of the address is loaded from a page and then the remainder (the offset) is added in.
+It shows how, on Apple systems, the higher bits of the address is loaded from the starting address of the page on which the symbol sits and then the remainder (the offset) is added in.

 The `G` in `GLD_ADDR` stands for global.